DikshaKadam77/Wikipedia-Chatbot/README.md

-Wikipedia Chatbot

-A desktop GUI application build using PyQt5 that lets you search wikipedia and get article summarised instantly.
+WIKIPEDIA CHATBOT

+A simple GUI based chatbot that fetches and summarizes information from wikipedia using the wikipedia Python module.
+Built with PyQt5, this app provides a clean and interactive interface for users to query topics directly from Wikipedia.

+FEATURES